-The Bureau is planned to become the Bureau for Balanced Regional Development

-^{96 8} project were supported
+The Bureau is planned to become the Bureau for Balanced Regional Development project were supported beneficiaries included 99 One project implemented.

 The Bureau granted funds to 19 beneficiaries from rural areas for purchase of cows, portable mechanization, purchase of sheep, equipment for heating of greenhouses, equipment for small plant for mineral water etc.